Euro is the official currency of France. Its currency symbol is €, EUR.

 However, foreign nationals can only legally work in France if they have been granted a work permit.
 This process is often complicated, time-consuming and expensive for employers.

 Many foreigners do not speak French well enough to get by on a daily basis, especially when communicating with customers or clients who aren’t proficient in English or another foreign language.

 Why France is good for remote workers

-France is well known amongst the remote working community for its flexible work-life balance, therefore, makes it a popular destination for remote workers.
+France is highly regarded amongst the remote working community for its flexible work-life balance.
 It attracts those who want to experience the authentic French lifestyle.

-Paris is popular amongst digital nomads and remote workers, although it is more expensive than other parts of the country, it benefits from speed of wifi, co-working spaces and it's remote community.
+Paris is popular amongst digital nomads and remote workers.
+Although it is more expensive than other parts of the country, it benefits from high-speed WiFi, co-working spaces, and a large remote working community.